jbachelet/sf-oci-postman-collection/README.md

 You can leverage this collection in differente ways:

 :arrow_forward: By using any endpoint one-by-one.
 Please remember to always authenticate first, by using any of the authentication endpoint available within the use-case collections.

+:arrow_forward: Note that all API calls anotated with `(Optional)` are not required in a production use.
+These calls are there to show and test that the API works as expected.

 ![POSTMAN One Endpoint Sample screenshot](imgs/POSTMAN-Sample.png "POSTMAN One Endpoint Sample screenshot")